ilonawillemse/Fish-tank/README.md

 ![Fish visualisation](doc/image/prototype.png)
 ```
 The fish move can swim, reproduce and eat algea.
+They stop eating the algea when they are full.
 Algea can expand it's population and appear randomly by chance.
 ```

 ## How to run